 Your location will also have a significant impact on the market.

 Regions of the United States that boast year-round moderate-to-good weather conditions will have a stronger market than states with shortened bike-riding seasons.

-Why we love this business: Bicycle repair is a steady income for those passionate about cycling and those who work well with their hands.
-With minimal training and investment, new business owners can see returns on their investment relatively quickly.
+Why we love this business: Bicycle repair is a steady income for those passionate about cycling and working well with their hands.
+With minimal training and investment, new business owners can see returns on their investments relatively quickly.

 As an event planner, you will have creative control over all aspects of an event or party.

-Although it takes more than just knowledge of local hot spots and killer organizational skills, an event planning business could be the perfect side hustle or full-time career choice for you.
+Although it takes more than just knowledge of local hot spots and killer organizational skills, an event planning business could be your perfect side hustle or full-time career choice.

 Event planning requires exceptional organization and communication skills.

 As an event planner, you’ll wear a lot of hats, such as:

 - Interior designer: developing and implementing a vision for the visual aspects of an event

 - Accountant: managing and staying in alignment with the client’s budget